A truncated Siegel-Weil formula and Borcherds forms: Introduction

 \section{Introduction}

 The integrals of the logarithm of the Borcherds forms have been related to zeta and $L-$values in a wide variety of papers \cite{kudla_2003_integral}, \cite{bruinier_2007_borcherds}, \cite{Gerard_twist}.
 Due to the geometric nature of the Borcherds forms, those integrals have also been used to understand the arithmetic degrees of arithmetic cycles of Shimura varieties, extending the knowledge of their Chow groups, \cite{ehlen_2017_cm}.
 In \cite{kudla_2003_integral} the author studies the integral of the logarithm of the Borcherds forms for certain quasiprojective Shimura varieties associated to the group $\mathrm{GSpin}$, obtaining an expression involving certain Fourier coefficients of Eisenstein series.
-One of the main tools in \cite{kudla_2003_integral} is the Siegel-Weil formula in the convergent range of Weil and the one proved in \cite{Kudla1988}.
+Subsequently, Schofer's PhD thesis \cite{SchoeferThesis}, extended Kudla's results by computing the integral of the Borcherds form over all the CM-points of $\mathrm{GSpin}$ Shimura varieties.
+This computation enabled a new proof of the Gross-Zagier theorem on singular moduli \cite{SingularModuli}.
+One of the main tools in \cite{kudla_2003_integral} and \cite{SchoeferThesis} is the Siegel-Weil formula in the convergent range of Weil and the one proved in \cite{Kudla1988}.
 On account of the eventual divergence of the integral of the theta function over the modular curve, the integral of the logarithm of the Borcherds forms over the modular curve was not addressed in \cite{kudla_2003_integral}.
 An explicit example of the aforementioned integral is given by the so-called classical discriminant; according to \cite[p.\;6]{bruinier_infinite} $\Delta(\tau)$ is the Borcherds form of the Jacobi theta function.
-In \cite[cor.\;5.4,\;p.\;21]{khn_1998_generalized} the author shows that the integral of logarithm of the norm of $\Delta(\tau)$ diverges.
+In \cite[Corollary 5.4,\;p.\;21]{khn_1998_generalized} the author shows that the integral of the logarithm of the norm of $\Delta(\tau)$ diverges.
 This result points out the different nature between the integrals considered in \cite{kudla_2003_integral} and the one over the modular curve.
-A significant variation between \cite{kudla_2003_integral} and the present paper is that in order to understand our integral we have to replace the integral over the modular curve $X^{mod}$ by the integral over the truncated modular curve, denoted by $X^{mod,\hat{T}}$.
+A significant variation between \cite{kudla_2003_integral} and the present paper is that in order to understand our integral we have to replace the integral over the modular curve $X^{mod}$ by the integral over the truncated fundamental domain of the modular curve, denoted by $X^{mod,\hat{T}}$.

 One of the main ingredients for our proof is the Siegel-Weil formula.
 The classical version of it, given in \cite{10.2307/1968644}, \cite{Siegel1951IndefiniteQF} and \cite{weil_1965_sur}, relates the integral of certain theta function with a special value of an Eisenstein series.
 Let $V$ be a rational quadratic space of dimension $m$ with Witt index $r$.
 For $n\geq 1$ the tuple $(\mathrm{Sp}_{n},O(V))$ forms a dual reductive pair.
 Given $\varphi\in \mathcal{S}(V^n(\A))$, where $\mathcal{S}$ denotes the space of Schwartz functions, we construct a theta function $\theta(g,h,\varphi):\;\mathrm{Sp}_{n}(\A)\times O(V)(\A)\to\C$.
 The convergence of $\int_{[O(V)]}\theta(g,h,\varphi)dh$ depends on the constants $m = \dim(V)$, $r$ and $n$.
 When $r = 0$ or $m-r>n+1$, we say that the datum is in the \textit{convergent range of Weil} and by \cite{weil_1965_sur} and \cite{kudla_1986_on}, the theta function is absolutely convergent and